Used Mitsubishi Pajero review: 1991-2015

 Toyota continued to support the turbo-diesel, finally replacing the 1HD-T with the properly engineered 24-valve 1HD-FT in March 1995, along with a facelift and revised interior.

 Many 80 Series have been fitted with after-market suspensions.
 What’s needed are 50mm taller coils and top-quality shock absorbers.
-(Our mate's 80 Series, pictured in this yarn, has had a 50mm lift kit thrown on, as well as bullbar, winch, upgraded headlights, snorkel, overhead console with UHF radio, cargo barrier, sliding drawer system with fridge tie downs, diff locks (front and rear), off-road tyres, and much more.)
+(Alf Johnston's 80 Series, pictured in this yarn, has had a 50mm lift kit thrown on, as well as bullbar, winch, upgraded headlights, snorkel, overhead console with UHF radio, cargo barrier, sliding drawer system with fridge tie downs, diff locks (front and rear), off-road tyres, and much more.)

 Vehicles that don’t have the factory-fitted diff lockers can be kitted out with aftermarket lockers.
 Various types are available, from LSDs to self-lockers and air- or electrically-actuated diff locks.